 On where we could add some value, HMICS is a relatively small team with limited capacity.
 It has quite a full programme and, sometimes, it is asked to do work at short notice by the cabinet secretary if something is high profile.
 HMICS tends to be very strategic, so it will look at culture, diversity and other organisational issues, such as vetting, on which it has done a recent inspection.

-Mainly through the complaint handling side, we will see repeat complaints about certain areas—they tend to be operational areas.
+Mainly through the complaints handling side, we will see repeat complaints about certain areas—they tend to be operational areas.
 At the moment, we can do two things.
 We can raise the matter with Police Scotland and say, “We are seeing a lot of complaints about this particular area.
-Can you look at your policies to see whether they need to be updated, revised et cetera?”
+Can you look at your policies to see whether they need to be updated, revised and so on?”.
 We can and do do that, and Police Scotland is receptive to feedback from us.
 Alternatively, we can say to HMICS, “There is something here that you may wish to look at.”
 I have done so with the previous chief inspector.
 However, capacity sometimes means that it is not able to address the issue.
 Without that power, I cannot do anything in a thematic or holistic way, which would probably be more beneficial than considering and making recommendations about one complaint only.

 In the past, there were some cases that involved the execution of warrants and the system around that.
 If I had had the power then, I would have probably said, “Let’s have a look at how the police are categorising their warrants and at what their policies and procedures are and have a review of that.”

 Another area, which is sensitive and difficult, is what happens when police officers have to break devastating news to families.
 Quite a few of our complaints arise because people feel that that was done insensitively or that the initial interaction was poor.
 Again, we have had quite a number of those.
 Category A complaints are the most serious—they are mainly about deaths.
 That is an area where you think, “Is the training right?
-Have they got the right people doing it?”
+Have they got the right people doing it?”.

 Those are the areas in which we could add some value.
-We would not have the resource to do many of those things, but the reviews team has now built up skills by doing audits into the complaints handling, so there is scope there.
+We would not have the resource to do many of those things, but the reviews team has now built up skills by doing audits into complaints handling, so there is scope there.
 In addition, our Centurion system has been upgraded to allow us to put in keywords and identify common complaints.
-If we see something come up over and over, we can look at what the issues are and at whether they can be solved easily by speaking with the police, or whether we could add a bit of benefit and learning around the issues by doing the review.
+If we see something come up over and over, we can look at what the issues are and at whether they can be solved easily by speaking with the police, or whether we could add a bit of benefit and learning around the issues by doing a review.

 I appreciate that that is HMICS’s territory, and that it is an expert in it.
 We would always go to it first and ask whether it wants and has the capacity to look at an issue.
 If not, the legislation suggests that we would speak to the chief constable and say that we would like to do something in that area.
 We are supplementing HMICS.